boygagaoriginal/Slicer/README.md

 # Slicer
 ---

 Slice up an image into a manipulatable grid.
-Currently you can see it's usage on http://daryl.im

 ## Usage